 “Our scores did not change dramatically from last year,” Willis said.
 “San Mateo has made substantial progress and that’s good news.
 No one is backsliding here: San Mateo is raising the bar and it’s up to us to meet the challenge.”

-This communication is for those who have been contacted by the Public Health Department by phone the week of January 9-13, 2017
+This communication is for those who have been contacted by the Marin County Public Health Department by phone the week of August 19, 2019

 For contacts of Bacterial Meningitis case: